WelcomeWells Alumni

 Who do I contact for copies of my Wells transcripts?

 As of February 2, 2026, HWS will be processing transcript requests and verifications of enrollment as the Legacy school for Wells.
 Transcripts will still be requested through the National Student Clearinghouse.
-You may request your transcript by clicking on the link below or by going to studentclearinghouse.org.
+You may request your transcript by clicking here below or by going to studentclearinghouse.org.
 If you have questions, please contact Clearinghouse Customer Service at (703) 742-4200 or transcripts@studentclearinghouse.org.The Registrar’s Office of Hobart and William Smith can be reached at registrar@hws.edu; 315-781-3651.

 I lost my diploma - where can I get a new copy?